Timzhouyes/Thoughts/_posts/2019-08-03-Salesforce.md

 ## Add Field Access with a Permission Set

 Remember, a permission set is for *expanding* a user’s access to fields that are restricted in their profile.

+# Use Formula Fields

+## The Formula Editor in Action

+### Example 1: Displaying an Account Field on the Contact Detail Page

+### Example 2: Displaying the Number of Days Until an Opportunity Closes on a Report

+In this part, the most important part is to use `TODAY` to get the value of today.

+### Example 3: Finding Distinct Objects Using the Power of One

+It is used to figure out the number of distinct items, such as there are only 6 users but 100 records related, `Power of One` can do the distinction.